egrehm/kubernetes-vault-demos/demo/nox-simple/README_simple.md

 # simple demo

-all demos here *require an existing kubernetes cluster* be configured with cluster-admin rights!
+all demos here require:
+ * an existing kubernetes cluster be configured with cluster-admin rights!
+ * a runningvault server
+ * a configured vault-cli matching permissions

-## create demo app against running vaultserver
+## create demo

 *requires a configured vault cli* in the executing terminal (see set Vault enviroment)!